yiqingxyq/yiqingxyq.github.io/_pages/about.md

 <!-- **I'm looking for a summer 2025 internship.
 Feel free to reach out if you have an opportunity that aligns!** -->

-<p style="color: #0a5fd7; font-weight: bold;">I'm looking for a summer 2025 internship.
+<p style="color: #0a5fd7; font-weight: bold;">I'm looking for a summer 2025 internship / collaboration on code generation or coding agents.
 Feel free to reach out if you have an opportunity that aligns!</p>

 <br>